Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-season/game-challenge-rules.typ

   grid.cell(colspan: 2)[
     == Robot
     + #vex-rule[R1] One Robot per Team
-    + #vex-rule[R4] Robots must fit within an 18” x 18” x 18” volume
+    + #vex-rule[R4] Robots must fit within an 18" x 18" x 18" volume
     + #vex-rule[R5] Robots may only expand horizontally in one direction
     + #vex-rule[R11] Let go of Scoring Objects (ring or mobile goal) after the Match
     + #vex-rule[R13] Motors are limited to a combined power of 88W
-    + #vex-rule[R19] Robots may use custom plastic parts cut from a single 12” x 24” sheet, up to 0.070” thick.
+    + #vex-rule[R19] Robots may use custom plastic parts cut from a single 12" x 24" sheet, up to 0.070" thick.
     + #vex-rule[R23] Pneumatics are limited to a maximum of 2 pneumatic air reservoirs charged to a maximum of 100 psi.
   ],
   grid.cell(rowspan: 2)[
     == Specific Game Rules
-    + #vex-rule[SG2] Horizontal expansion is limited to 24” in one X/Y direction
+    + #vex-rule[SG2] Horizontal expansion is limited to 24" in one X/Y direction
-    + #vex-rule[SG3] Vertical expansion is limited to 2 levels of the Ladder (32.16” upwards when on the floor)
+    + #vex-rule[SG3] Vertical expansion is limited to 2 levels of the Ladder (32.16" upwards when on the floor)
-      + Level 0: 0”, the Floor tiles
+      + Level 0: 0", the Floor tiles
-      + Level 1: #sym.lt.eq 18.16”, from the Floor to the top of the black rung
+      + Level 1: #sym.lt.eq 18.16", from the Floor to the top of the black rung
-      + Level 2: 18.17”-32.16”, from the top of the black rung to the top of the gray rung
+      + Level 2: 18.17"-32.16", from the top of the black rung to the top of the gray rung
       + Level 3: 32.17: to 46.16", from the top of the gray rung to the top of the yellow rung
       + Level 4: #sym.gt.eq 46.17", above the yellow rung
     + #vex-rule[SG5] Each Robot gets one Ring as a preload.
     + #vex-rule[SG6] Possession is limited to two Rings and one Mobile Goal.
     + #vex-rule[SG9] Don't remove opponents from the Ladder.
     + #vex-rule[SG10] Alliance Wall Stakes are protected.
-    + #vex-rule[SG11] Positive corners are “safe” during the endgame (last 10 seconds).
+    + #vex-rule[SG11] Positive corners are “safe" during the endgame (last 10 seconds).
   ],
   [
     == Tournament